HTTP-RPC/Kilo/template-reference.md

 ```

 ## Includes
 Include markers import content defined by another template.
-They can be used to create reusable content modules; for example, document headers and footers.
+They can be used to create reusable content modules, such as document headers or footers.

 For example, the following template, _hello.txt_, includes another document named _world.txt_: